meljoy1099/waterwell-status-prediction/README.md

 ## Overview

 Tanzania is a developing country that struggles to get clean water to its population of 59 million people.
+According to WHO, 1 in 6 people in Tanzania lack access to safe drinking water and 29 million don't have access to improved sanitation.
 The focus of this project is to build a classification model to predict the functionality of waterpoints in Tanzania given data provided by Taarifa and the Tanzanian Ministry of Water.
 The model was built from a dataset containing information about the source of water and status of the waterpoint (functional, functional but needs repairs, and non functional) using an iterative approach and can be found [here](./data/training_set_values.csv).
 The dataset contains 60,000 waterpoints in Tanzania and the following features will be used in our final model:

 * amount_tsh - Total static head (amount water available to waterpoint)
 * gps_height - Altitude of the well